SteveOverSea/obsidian-folder-links/README.md

 **Features:**

--   Click on Folder Link reveals folder in navigation
+-   Click on existing Folder Link reveals folder in navigation
+-   Click on non-existing Folder creates new folder
--   Folder Links styling behaves like regular internal links (resolved/unresolved)
+-   resolved/unresolve styling
+-   works with outgoing links tab too (can be disabled in options)
 -   supports usage of display text (e.g. `[[MyFolder/ | MyCustomText]]`)

 ## How to use